liquidctl/liquidctl/README.md

 You can use a shell script and launchd to automatically configure your devices upon logging in.

-Create your `~/liquidcfg.sh` script and make it executable:
+Create a script in `/usr/local/bin/liquidcfg.sh` and make it executable; it should contain the calls to liquidctl necessary to initialize and configure your devices.

 ```bash
 #!/bin/bash -xe